flackdl/cwwed/README.md

     # NOTE: this automatically configures the docker & kubectl environments to point to the minikube cluster
     minikube start --memory 8192

+    # run if you want the docker & kubectl environments in a different terminal
+    eval $(minikube docker-env)

     # build images
     docker build -t cwwed-app .
     docker build -t cwwed-thredds configs/thredds